 #3 – Failure to Meet Income Requirements for K-1 Visa Sponsor

 There is a stipulated income level required for K-1 visa sponsors.
-The U.S. citizen sponsoring the K-1 visa must sign an affidavit of support to demonstrate his or her financial ability to provide the financial needs of the foreign fiancé(e).
+The U.S. citizen sponsoring the K-1 visa must submit Form I-134, Declaration of Financial Support, to demonstrate their financial ability to provide for the financial needs of the foreign fiancé(e).

 #4 – Failure to Demonstrate Readiness to Marry in 90 Days

 One of the crucial requirements of the K-1 visa is that the couple must be ready to get married within 90 days after the foreign fiancé(e)’s arrival in the United States.
-This must be proven with a signed statement, indicating your intention to get married within that period.
-Having supporting evidence for this will be a great boost for your petition.
+This must be proven with a signed statement indicating your intention to get married within that period.
+Having supporting evidence for this will boost your K-1 petition.

 Immigration can be a daunting process for someone who is doing it for the first time.
 With numerous forms and documents to submit, mistakes can be very costly.
 Need experienced help?
 At VisaNation, we make sure that your application is flawless.
 Start today!

-For instance, if you’ve already fixed a date for the wedding, printed the invitation, and paid for some elements of the ceremony, you can submit the receipts of the items bought, your wedding invitation card, and other relevant items to reinforce your signed statement.
+For instance, if you’ve already set a date for the wedding, printed the invitations, and paid for some elements of the ceremony, you can submit the receipts, your wedding invitation, and other relevant items to reinforce your signed statement.

-While this is a very important requirement, you may also get a waiver for it if there is a genuine reason that can cause you not to get married within the stipulated 90 days.
+While this is a very important requirement, you may also get a waiver if there is a genuine reason that prevents your marriage within the stipulated 90 days.
 For example, if there is a delay with a prenuptial agreement, a medical issue, or any other verifiable, legitimate reason that justifies the delay of your wedding.

 #5 – Not Legally Eligible to Marry Each Other